 Lavender essential oil is produced, usually by steam distillation, from both the flower heads and foliage.
-For centuries it’s used in our day to day life.
-Lavender essential oil benefits ranges from it’s application in cosmetics and therapy mainly in the treatment of colds, digestion, flatulence, upset stomach, liver, gallbladder problems, bacterial and fungal.
-Lavender of genus Lavandula belongs to Lamiaceae family.
-Lavandula includes 25–30 species of flowering plants distributed mainly in Mediterranean sea, Southern Europe through northern and eastern Africa and Middle Eastern countries to southwest Asia and southeast India and in the archipelagoes of the Atlantic Ocean (1).
+For centuries it’s used in our day-to-day life.
+Lavender essential oil benefits range from its application in cosmetics and therapy.
+Mainly in the treatment of colds, digestion, flatulence, upset stomach, liver, gallbladder problems.
+This plant belongs to the genus Lavandula of Lamiaceae family.
+Lavandula includes 25–30 species of flowering plants distributed mainly in the Mediterranean sea, Southern Europe through northern and eastern Africa and Middle Eastern countries to southwest Asia and southeast India and in the archipelagoes of the Atlantic Ocean (1).

 Common Lavender plants from which essential oil is extracted

 Lavender angustifolia (English Lavender), Lavender latifolia (Mediterranean grass-like lavender), Lavender stoechas (French lavender), and Lavender intermedia (a sterile cross between L. latifolia and L. angustifolia).

 Medicinal properties & Lavender essential oil health benefits

 Lavender essential oil is approved for the treatment of depression, anxiety, and stress by international organizations, including the World Health Organization (WHO), the European Medicines Agency (EMA), and the European Scientific Cooperative on Phytotherapy (ESCOP) (2).